 The Phillip Island Museum is operated by the Phillip Island and District Historical Society Inc and occupies a space within the Phillip Island Heritage Centre.

 The museum displays historical objects, photographs and information regarding Phillip Island and district.
-Themes covered are indigenous history, early settlers, San Remo history, maritime history, the two bridges, chicory industry, etc.
+Themes covered are Indigenous history, early colonists, San Remo history, maritime history, the two bridges and the chicory industry.

 Extra temporary displays are changed approximately every three months.
-An up to date 15 minute history of Phillip Island DVD suitable for all ages is available to view in the museum space, and also available for sale.
+An up to date 15 minute history of Phillip Island DVD and touchscreen suitable for all ages is available to view in the museum, and also available for sale.
 A selection of local history books are also available for sale.

 Children are free.
 Special advertised open days are also free.

 Map pins are available via the tab key in a list after the map.

 You can pan the map with the keyboard arrows.